Learn to Irish Ceili Dance!

-What: Irish Dance Class – Ceili Style!
+It’s Irish social group dancing!
 Ceili is pronounced ‘kay-lee’ and is the Gaelic word referring to a gathering of friends sharing and enjoying traditional Irish music, song, dance, and fun!

-What to Expect: We start out each class reviewing the basics, which serves as a mental and physical warm-up.
-Once everyone is warmed up and somewhat familiar with the basics, the instructor teaches a dance that is made up of the basics gone over in warm-up.
+We start out each class reviewing the basics, which serves as a mental and physical warm-up.
+Once everyone is warmed up and somewhat familiar with the basics, the instructor teaches a dance that is made up of those basics.
 We go over the dance formations and movements until everyone is comfortable, and then we try dancing it to wonderful Irish music.
-In the middle of class, we take a traditional Irish “tea break” with hot tea, the occasional snacks, and good conversation.
-After the break, we do more dancing!
+And then we repeat the process!
 We’ll typically get through 5-10 dances total each class, depending on the length of the dances chosen that night.
 There are hundreds of Irish ceili dances to choose from in the world, so ceili class is never a dull moment!

-History Of the Class: This class dates back to 1978, when Brother Eugene, originally from County Tyrone in Ireland, and Mary Rose Kerg, from Oregon’s All Ireland Cultural Society, worked together to offer a weekly ceili class.
-Little did they know, that over 30 years later, their class would become the longest-running ceili class west of the Mississippi!
-They named the class Tir Eoghain (pronounced tear-own) after Brother Eugene’s home county of Tyrone – Tir Eoghain is the Gaelic spelling of Tyrone.
+This class dates back to 1978, when Brother Eugene, originally from County Tyrone in Ireland, and Mary Rose Kerg, from Oregon’s All Ireland Cultural Society, worked together to offer a weekly ceili class.
+Little did they know, that over 40 years later, their class would become the longest-running ceili class west of the Mississippi!
+They named the class Tir Eoghain (pronounced tier-own) after Brother Eugene’s home county of Tyrone – Tir Eoghain is the Gaelic spelling of Tyrone.
 In 2003, Brother Eugene passed instruction of the class to Tualatin’s Sam Keator.
 Sam and his wife Anne help spread ceili dancing and Irish culture throughout Oregon, hosting classes, concerts, and events year-round.
-In 2017, Sam passed instruction of the class to sisters Christina and Victoria White, long-time attendees of the class and Irish dancing enthusiasts.
-Together they run Oregon Irish Dance Academy, which offers non-competitive Irish dancing lessons for all ages in multiple locations across Oregon.
-They are happy to bring their love of Irish dancing to the Tir Eoghain ceili class each week and to help to keep ceili alive!
+In 2017, Sam passed instruction of the class to Christina White, long-time attendee of the class and co-owner of Oregon Irish Dance Academy, which offers non-competitive Irish dancing lessons for all ages in multiple locations across Oregon.
+Christina now co-teaches the class with Emily O’Sullivan, who also teaches at Oregon Irish Dance Academy, as well as teaching math at Lewis & Clark College.
+They are happy to bring their love of Irish dancing to the Tir Eoghain ceili class and to help to keep ceili alive and thriving in Oregon!